PatricioFarrell/ChargeTransport.jl/docs/src/GaAs.md

 ## Example 2: Stationary 1D problem (nodal doping)

 Now, instead of using regionwise doping it is possible to apply a nodal doping.
-(This is indeed also possible for other quantities, see the description of [ParamsNodal](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/ab0684293845859fb142ea69d786a88b597a8b67/src/ct_system.jl#L426).)
+(This is indeed also possible for other physical parameters, see the description of [ParamsNodal](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/ab0684293845859fb142ea69d786a88b597a8b67/src/ct_system.jl#L426).)
-For this, go to previous Step 2, where you build your parameter set and adjust the doping initialization (code snippet is from [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example102_PIN_nodal_doping.jl))
+For this, go to previous Step 2, where you build your parameter set and adjust the doping initialization (code snippet is from [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Ex102_PIN_nodal_doping.jl))

 ```julia
 paramsnodal  = ParamsNodal(grid, numberOfCarriers)